 Buses and taxis are the most convenient way to travel between Bratunac and Srebrenica

-be aware that every year on 11 July, the local and international community gathers at the Srebrenica Genocide Memorial to remember those who lost their lives and to bury the remains of those who’ve been identified.
+Be aware that every year on 11 July, the local and international community gathers at the Srebrenica Genocide Memorial to remember those who lost their lives and to bury the remains of those who’ve been identified during the past year.
+Leading up to 11 July, a multi-day Peace March is joined by thousands in memory of those who lost their lives.
 If you wish to visit the Memorial, it is best to avoid this time to give space to the families who’ve lost loved ones in the genocide.

-Be also aware that you may encounter people in the Balkans, Serbs in particular, who may view the events of the 1990s differently.
-We had such encounters several times during our travels in the region – in Serbia, in Montenegro and even at the bus station in Bratunac.
-With tensions still palpable in the region, even 25 years after the end of the Bosnian War, it’s best to just listen and tread carefully when voicing opinions, especially as an outsider.
+While the Srebrenica massacre was confirmed as genocide in April 2004 (and reaffirmed in February 2007), you may encounter people in the Balkans, Serbs in particular, who view the events of the 1990s differently.
+We had such encounters several times during our travels in the region – in Serbia, Montenegro, and even at the bus station in Bratunac.
+With ethnic tensions still palpable in the area even 30+ years after the end of the Bosnian War, it’s best to listen and tread carefully when voicing opinions, especially as an outsider.